LOOSE-LIPS/loose-lips-2.0/src/routes/blog/bchara-marba-el-hobb-as004/index.md

 banner:
   - imported/bchara-marba-el-hobb-as004/image902.jpeg
 description: >-
-  Marba&#39; El Hobb (Square of Love) sees a rougher, more industrial approach to flipping over an old Fairuz song.
+  Marba' El Hobb (Square of Love) sees a rougher, more industrial approach to flipping over an old Fairuz song.
 The result is a fuzzy, brutalist concoction oozing with soulful vocals and oud notes, while overflowing with texture.
 (The digital preorder sees a more club-friendly version of the track!)
-From Bchara&#39;s Edits (Vol. 1) on Anti [...]Read More...
+From Bchara's Edits (Vol. 1) on Anti [...]Read More...
 published: true
 tags: premiere
 featured: false